 Several months after the Gulf War had formally ended, a literary critic named Matsumoto Kenichi wrote an article for the Tokyo Shimbun in which he compared Saddam’s invasion of Kuwait to the Japanese raid on Pearl Harbor.
 It was the counterpart, in a way, to Enzensberger’s comparison of Saddam and Hitler in Der Spiegel.
 Saddam’s claim, wrote Matsumoto, that he was fighting for Pan-Arab ideals “eerily echoed the Japanese militarists who, on the eve of Pearl Harbor, arrogantly proclaimed that ‘Asia is one.’”
 Both Iraq and Japan fought “holy wars” against Western imperialism.
 But the parallel, in Matsumoto’s opinion, went further: “Japan and Iraq went to war for virtually identical reasons.”
 Western powers were accused of making war inevitable, by depriving those countries of trade and raw materials.
 Thus war for Japan and Iraq had supposedly become a matter of survival.
 “Japan,” wrote Matsumoto, “has not atoned for its wartime atrocities.
 So we can’t accuse the Iraqis of using inhuman methods and violating international law without pointing a finger at ourselves.”

 Ultimately blame lies on the Japanese.
-Although tumultuous post-war Japanese leaders never pressed the limits of American support, there were no equivalents to Gwangju or the 228 incident.
-The catalyst to Nobusuke Kishi's downfall was just one Tokyo University protester's death.
+Although tumultuous post-war Japanese leaders never pressed the limits of American support, there were no equivalents to Gwangju or the 228 incident. (although there is a certain enjoyment to the "Liberal Democratic Party" being filled with proper fascists) The catalyst to Nobusuke Kishi's downfall was just one Tokyo University protester's death.
+Unlike Koreans, Taiwanese, Fillipinos, they never had to bleed in industrial quantities for post-war democratization.
+No systematic massacres of political opposition as in Indonesia, no narcopolitics like Myanmar, no islamist insurgencies like the Phillipines, no post-war race riots like Singapore.
 Like former Soviet Union states the japanese love to moan about the torrent of bad economic forecasts and static realities in the same vein as complaining about the weather.
 Unlike Russians or Albanians they have free elections.
 They'll stomach bleak financial forecasts, spiking VAT, burdensome invoice laws, and Nichigin measures that continue to crush small businesses - anything but voting.
+The Thai reverence for monarchy or the American desire to dish out opinions on anything is embarrassing but they're all no match for the "civility" deflection among the Japanese.
+Anything written off as public criticism, no matter when directed up or down, is instantly discarded among those who have never seen British television calling politicians child predator-adjacent.

 Despite consisting of the lowest slice of political engagement voters in their twenties unanimously vote for the LDP.
 Of course they believe someone else will do their bidding the percentage of young people actually willing to fight for their country is among the lowest in the world.
 Today the JGSDF is a desperate tramp, trying to appease a more "normal" demographic for recruitment when its public perception has long been tainted with gang members and Tate no Kai adherents.
 And even then relations between poor men from large countryside families and bougie idealistic literature otaku were never great, evidenced by the heckling during Yukio Mishima's coup d'etat speech at Camp Ichigaya.